 I woke up in the middle of the night with a new plan: I’ll give up deluding myself that I’m ever going to update all my old webpages and just start posting my updated content on a new blog site.
 Start fresh again for 2022.

 The big difference between a page and a post is that webpages constantly need updating.
 Each page is expected to be current.
 If you have a hundred or so pages, this is just an ongoing pain in the arse, and a website is never up to date.

 That is the beauty of blog posts – they are snapshots from a time and place, and there is no implied promise that they will be kept up to date.

 So that is why I have decided to give up trying to have an up to date website and just go back to posting all my content on a blog.

-At the moment my new blog www.sift.co.nz is little more than a rough sketch but it’s safe to say I have no shortage of content to post, and as I go, I’ll also give it a tidy up.
+At the moment this new blog www.sift.co.nz is little more than a rough sketch but it’s safe to say I have no shortage of content to post, and as I go, I’ll also give it a clear out.

-So that it doesn’t become a vast and time consuming job I’m just going to do a few updates each day, and I won’t be sharing the copy and paste content, or the really verboten stuff here on Hive.
+So that it doesn’t become a vast and time consuming job I’ll just going to add a few posts now and then as the mood strikes.